shalomirungu/phase4_project/README.md

 ## Univariate Data Analysis
 We performed univariate data analysis to understand the distribution of individual features in the dataset.
 #### Data Splitting
-We split the data into training and testing datasets
+We split the data into training and testing datasets, then  pivoted the ratings into movie features.
 ## Modelling

 ## Evaluation